eure/swift-style-guide/README.md

 </tr>
 </table>

-**Rationale:** Makes it easy to jump to specific types when using XCode's *Source Navigator*.
+***Rationale:*** Makes it easy to jump to specific types when using XCode's *Source Navigator*.

-### All properties and methods should be grouped into the protocol/subclass they implement and should be tagged with `// MARK: <protocol/superclass name>`.
+### All properties and methods should be grouped into the superclass/protocol they implement and should be tagged with `// MARK: <superclass/protocol name>`.
 The rest should be marked as either `// MARK: Public`, `// MARK: Internal`, or `// MARK: Private`.
 <table>
 <tr><th>OK</th></tr>
 <tr>